Angular-Dynamic-Hooks/Documentation/guide/standalone-mode.md

 With standalone mode, we have two options:

-- We can simply also use `ng build` to compile our standalone mode code (recommended).
+- We can simply also use `ng build` (**recommended**).
-- If you have a specialized Webpack build pipeline, we can add Angular plugins to Webpack in order to compile our code **without the Angular CLI**.
+- If you have a specialized Webpack build pipeline, we can add Angular plugins to Webpack in order to compile our code **without** the Angular CLI.

 ### a) Build with the CLI